Samir Handanović: Early career

-Born in Ljubljana, Handanović started his career at local side Slovan.
-He later joined Domžale, where he made his Slovenian PrvaLiga debut in the 2003–04 season.
-During the same season, he was also loaned to the Slovenian Second League side Zagorje.
+Udinese

+2004–2006: First years as backup and loans

 In the summer of 2004, at the age of 20, he was signed by Serie A side Udinese.
 However, his first spell with the Friuliani was short-lived as he was unable to cement his place in the starting line-up.
 His debut occurred on 20 November 2004 in a Coppa Italia match against Lecce, where he was sent-off in 91st minute for conceding a penalty after a foul on Mirko Vučinić; since Udinese had used all three substitutions, striker David Di Michele entered in goal in his place.
 Vučinić, however, failed to score from the penalty spot and Udinese won 5–4.
 He made his Serie A debut on 15 May 2005 in a 1–1 home draw against Sampdoria.

 Handanović was on loan to Treviso in the summer of 2005, but in January 2006, he was exchanged with Matteo Sereni to Lazio.
 With Treviso, he received his first ever red card during the match against his next club, Lazio, on 18 September 2005 in an eventual 3–1 away loss.
 During his time with the Biancoceleste, Handanović played three matches and conceded six goals.

 On 14 May 2006, in the last day of 2005–06 season, Handanović, with the number 24, played his first and last match for Lazio, keeping a clean sheet against Parma in a 1–0 home win.

+2006–2007: Loan to Rimini

 In July 2006, Handanović was loaned to Rimini, with a pre-set price of €1.2 million.
 Thanks also to his saves, Rimini remained undefeated in both championship games played against Juventus.
-The club finished fifth in Serie B and conceded the fourth fewest goals in the league.
+The club finished fifth in Serie B and conceded the fourth-fewest goals in the league.
 Handanović was considered the second best goalkeeper of that Serie B season, after Gianluigi Buffon.
 In June 2007, despite Rimini excising the option, Udinese also excised the option by paying Rimini €250,000 in net.

-Return to Udinese
+2007–2010: Return to Udinese and established first choice

 Handanović returned to Udinese in the summer of 2007 after Udinese excised the counter-option to reject the buying, where he replaced Morgan De Sanctis and signed a new and improved contract lasting until 30 June 2012.